 The Western Wall, also known as the Wailing Wall, Ha Kotel and the Al-Buraq Wall, is the sole remaining part of a wall of the Second Temple of Jerusalem.

-This temple, which stood from 516 BC, was the holiest of Jewish sites and was built to replace the First Temple.
+The Second Temple, which stood from 516 BC, was the holiest of Jewish sites and was built to replace the First Temple.
 In around 20-19 BC, King Herod renovated the Second Temple, this being the time when the Western Wall was added.
 For this reason, the temple is sometimes known as Herod’s Temple.

 In addition to the external part of the Western Wall, visitors can also enter the Western Wall Tunnels, which show the extended parts of the structure.
-This site features as one of our recommended key visitor attractions in Israel.

 Discover the best Historic Sites in Israel, from Caesarea to the Church of the Holy Sepulchre, Mamshit and more.
 Includes an interactive map of Israeli cultural monuments and landmarks.